Parks and gardens in Paris Region: a treat for all your senses!

 And in the Jardin des 5 Sens, breathe in!
 Mint, Tibetan cherry, sage, philadelphus… Each species has been chosen for its scent and its flowering cycle, so the garden is lovely in all seasons, even in winter.

-Listen to the sounds of nature
+Gardens of Paris Region: listen to the sounds of nature

 And if you are looking for calm and tranquillity, the Parc de l’Ile Saint-Germain is the perfect place to relax – with just the sound of the bees foraging, and the frogs croaking near the biodiversity pond.
 Children, meanwhile, can try the musical games in the playground.